In 1992, Manuel Fernandez-Guasti introduced a smooth algebraic curve that lies between the circle and the square.

 In between, it is a shape that resembles both the circle and the square

-Note: For this discussion, we shall limit the scope of the curve to
+Note: For this discussion, we are mainly interested with the curve located in the region

 -r ≤ x ≤ r and -r ≤ y ≤ r

-This quartic polynomial equation can have values for (x,y) outside this scope, but we will ignore those regions.
+This quartic polynomial equation can have values for (x,y) outside this scope, but we can ignore those 4 extraneous regions.

 for Fernandez-Guasti's original paper.